Skip to main content

 There are several strategies which could potentially be used for water treatment in RAS, but their impact on fish health, welfare and growth needs to be documented before applying them to an industrial scale.
 Likewise, the equilibrium between keeping unwanted bacteria and virus levels low and functional bacteria in the biofilter requires the development of an operational method to monitor the biofilm activity.

-• To improve water treatment methods using ozone (O3) and peracetic acid (PAA).
+• We succeeded in improving water treatment methods using ozone (O3) and peracetic acid (PAA).

-• To increase biosecurity by adopting disinfection strategies that consider the disease vectors and reservoirs of pathogens.
+• Biosecurity is increased by adopting disinfection strategies that consider the disease vectors and reservoirs of pathogens.

-• To document PAA’s effect on Atlantic salmon health, welfare and growth, and to evaluate two different methods.
+• The PAA’s effect on Atlantic salmon health, welfare and growth, and to evaluate two different methods has been documented.

-• To develop and test a new quantification method for biofilm activity during daily operations.
+• We developed and tested a new quantification method for biofilm activity during daily operations.

-The project is expected to contribute to the standardisation of water disinfection with an impact on the future design and performance of RAS.
+The project has contributed to the standardisation of water disinfection with an impact on the future design and performance of RAS.
 Ultimately, RASHealth will directly contribute to the sustainability of Norwegian aquaculture by developing a food production system that efficiently produces nutritious food with reduced environmental impacts.